Edictum

 • Unregistered tools default to SideEffect.IRREVERSIBLE (most restrictive classification)

-• Contract evaluation errors deny the tool call rather than silently allowing it
+• Rule evaluation errors block the tool call rather than silently allowing it

-• Observe mode is opt-in per-contract or per-pipeline, never the default
+• Observe mode is opt-in per-rule or per-pipeline, never the default

-• Postconditions default to warn; redact and deny effects are enforced for READ/PURE tools but fall back to warn for WRITE/IRREVERSIBLE tools
+• Postconditions default to warn; redact and block effects are enforced for READ/PURE tools but fall back to warn for WRITE/IRREVERSIBLE tools

 • Backend errors propagate as exceptions.
-ServerBackend.get() returns None only for HTTP 404 (key not found); all other errors (connection refused, timeout, 500) propagate to the pipeline which converts them to deny decisions
+ServerBackend.get() returns None only for HTTP 404 (key not found); all other errors (connection refused, timeout, 500) propagate to the pipeline which converts them to blocked decisions

 • Input validation in create_envelope() rejects tool names with null bytes, newlines, or path separators before any pipeline processing